OmkarAcharekar/x86_64-Model-Kernel/README.md

 The demo project focuses on the **x86_64** processor architecture  and `UEFI` as firmware environment.

-![Rust Kernel QEMU Screenshot](./doc/figures/rust-kernel-qemu-screenshot.png "Rust Kernel QEMU Screenshot") *Screenshot from our kernel running in QEMU.
-It can fetch some information about it's environment and print it to the screen.
-If you boot it on your private computer, it would look similar.*
+![Rust Kernel QEMU Screenshot](./doc/figures/rust-kernel-qemu-screenshot.png "Rust Kernel QEMU Screenshot")

 ## Build Process of the Kernel